Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

     orm.mapper(Page, pages_table)

+``content=None`` defaults the value of the ``content`` attribute to ``None`` when a new :class:`Page` object is created.
+The :class:`Page` object represents a row in the ``pages`` table so ``self.content`` will be the value of the ``content`` column.

 .. note :: For those more familiar with SQLAlchemy 0.3: in SQLAlchemy versions 0.4 and 0.5 :func:`scoped_session` replaces the :func:`sessioncontext` extension and so :class:`Session.mapper` could be used here in place of
  :func:`orm.mapper` to get behavior similar to that achieved with :func:`assign_mapper`.
-This is considered to be an advanced topic and you should consult SQLAlchemy's documentation if you wish to learn how it works.
+This is considered to be an advanced topic, consult SQLAlchemy's documentation for more information.

-Looking ahead, our wiki will need some formatting so we will need to turn the ``content`` field into HTML.
-Any "WikiWords" (words made by joining together two or more lowercase words with the first letter capitalized) will also need to be converted into hyperlinks.
+Looking ahead, our wiki will need some formatting so we'll need to turn the ``content`` field into HTML.
+Any "WikiWords" (words made by joining together two or capitalized words) will also need to be converted into hyperlinks.

-It would be advantageous if we could add a method to our :class:`Page` object to retrieve the formatted HTML with the WikiWords already converted to hyperlinks.
+We can add a method to our :class:`Page` objects to create the formatted HTML with the WikiWords already converted to hyperlinks.
 Add the following at the top of the :file:`model/__init__.py` file:

 .. code-block :: python